vuemodel/core/packages/core/src/actions/03-index.md

 - the post must also be created after `'2023-08-02'` **OR** have a `user_id` of `'1'`

 <ExamplePanel
-  title="Filtering Included Data With Or Block" :content="IndexResourcesAndOrIncludeRaw" :exampleComponent="IndexResourcesAndOrInclude"
+  title="Filtering With Data (Or Block)" :content="IndexAndOrWithRaw"
+  :exampleComponent="IndexAndOrWith"
 />

 ## Pagination
 Of course, we can also paginate the results.

 <ExamplePanel
-  title="Filtering Included Data With Or Block" :content="IndexResourcesPaginationRaw" :exampleComponent="IndexResourcesPagination"
+  title="Filtering With Data (Pagination)" :content="IndexPaginationRaw"
+  :exampleComponent="IndexPagination"
 />